Curricular Education Programs

 • Career/Connect meeting (individual meeting with Director, March-April)

-• Spring Program Session (one morning or afternoon at Eagleton)
+• Spring Program Session II (one morning or afternoon at Eagleton)

 • Spring networking event or career panel (date TBD)